OAI/OpenAPI-Style-Guide/README.md

 This repository contains color (Pantone), black, and white versions of [the Open API Initiative's logo](./graphics/) in both vector and bitmap.
 Whenever possible, prefer the color logo, though white or black treatments may be considered more appropriate under certain conditions, and the lettering may be omitted where a purely graphical representation is required.
 The OpenAPI logo should not be deformed or used in a way that may be considered disrespectful.

 The [official Pantone swatches](./graphics/Pantone%20Color%20Swatches.pdf) are also available for reference.

+## A Short History of the OpenAPI Initiative and the OpenAPI Specification

+On [Nov.
+5, 2015](https://www.linuxfoundation.org/news-media/announcements/2015/11/new-collaborative-project-extend-swagger-specification-building), SmartBear in conjunction with 3Scale, Apigee, Capital One, Google, IBM, Intuit, Microsoft, PayPal, and Restlet announced the formation of the OpenAPI Initiative, an open source project under the Linux Foundation.
+As part of the formation of the OAI, SmartBear donated the Swagger specification to the Linux Foundation, meaning that the OpenAPI Specification is semantically  identical to the specification formerly known as the Swagger 2.0 specification.
+It is widely recognized as the most popular open source framework for defining and creating RESTful APIs, and today tens of thousands of developers are building thousands of open source repos of tools leveraging the OpenAPI Specification.
+In 2010, the Swagger specification was created by Wordnik, who published it under an open source license one year later.
+In March of 2015, SmartBear acquired Wordnik's interests in the Swagger projects from its parent company, Reverb Technologies.